ucl-cssb/cneta/README.md

 Only basic MCMC algorithm is implemented here and not comprehensively tested.

-Please see run-cnetmcmc.sh to learn how to set different parameters
+Please see run-cnetmcmc.sh to learn how to set different parameters.

 There are two running modes depending on whether a reference tree is provided or not.
 With a reference tree, the tree topolgy is fixed.